In Depth Baby Product Reviews Led by a Pediatrician

 Safety Alert

 NEVER leave a baby in a safety seat unattended!
 Also, never put a carrier on countertops or high places where it may fall, resulting in injuries or worse.
-Soft surfaces such as a bed or couch are also potentially hazardous as the carrier can tip/roll and cause a baby to suffocate.
+Soft surfaces, such as a bed or couch, are also potentially hazardous as the carrier can tip/roll and cause a baby to suffocate.
 A study by the National Institutes of Health (NIH) found that more than 8,000 infants a year are treated in hospitals because of fall injuries suffered while using an infant seat or baby carrier outside of a vehicle.
 Seats overturning on soft surfaces resulted in 15 instances of suffocation.
 Safety first!
 When you get home, move your baby to a crib, and never leave them unattended in a car seat.

 Comfort/Quality

 We compare the materials and how well they are assembled and work together for comfort and quality.
-We consider details such as padding, fabric, and canopies and how these translate to comfort, use, and potential longevity.
+We consider details such as padding, fabric, and canopies, and how these translate to comfort, use, and potential longevity.

 Best Rated Seats for Comfort and Quality

 The Doona is heft and cumbersome due to its size, but it is also designed to be a stroller, and this could be a trade-off if this is important to you.
+Credit: Abriah Wofford

 Weight

-While we measure the weight of both the car seat base and the “carrier” (i.e., the detachable car seat part you carry), we consider the carrier weight the most important.
-If a carrier is too heavy, carrying it for a long time will be challenging.
-Some of the bases are seriously heavy, but we only factored the weight of the carrier in our scoring because the base usually stays in the car.
-Yet, many parents will be carrying the car seat at some point daily.
-Even if you travel, the car seat's base weight won't necessarily matter since the carrier can typically be installed using the seat belt (without requiring the base) for most car seats.
+Some of the bases are seriously heavy, but we only factored in the weight of the carrier in our scoring because the base usually stays in the car.
+Yet many parents will carry the car seat at some point each day.
+Even if you travel, the car seat's base weight won't necessarily matter, since most car seats can be installed using the seat belt (without requiring the base).

 Best Rated Seats for Weight